BHnila/langgraph-agentic-llm-app/README.md

 # LangGraph Agentic LLM App

 ## Overview

-LangGraph Agentic LLM App is a powerful application designed to leverage the capabilities of large language models (LLMs) for various tasks.
-This README provides comprehensive instructions on how to use the application.
+LangGraph Agentic LLM App is a robust application designed to harness the power of large language models (LLMs) for diverse tasks.
+Built on the LangGraph agentic LLM framework, it integrates advanced technologies such as LightRAG for graph retrieval, Streamlit for the frontend, and MongoDB Atlas for both standard and vector storage.
+Additionally, it includes the LangFuse open-source LLM monitoring service.

-*This app has been created as demo for my presentation at the Second AI Meetup at FEI STU, 27.
-2. 2025.*
+This app has been created as demo for my presentation at the Second AI Meetup at FEI STU, 27.
+2. 2025.
+The current conversational flow is tailored to provide information about FEI STU.
+You can customize the agent's system prompts to suit your specific requirements.

 ## Table of Contents